Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 ``TokenID``
 ^^^^^^^^^^^

+The token ID is from the CIS-2 standard :ref:`CIS-2-TokenID`.
 A token ID is serialized as 1 byte for the size (``n``) of the identifier, followed by this number of bytes for the token id (``id``)::

   TokenID ::= (n: Byte) (id: Byteⁿ)